Container of Life

 Portal of Life

-The portal of life, also known as a vesica piscis, resides in the sacral chakra where the circular “one” creates new life.
-It represents the birth portal, where the sacred feminine and sacred masculine come together.
-A new life emerges from the watery world of the womb into the solar world of air.
+The portal of life, also known as a vesica piscis, resides in the sacral chakra where the circular “one” divides to create new life.
+It also represents the birth portal, where the sacred feminine and sacred masculine join to create life.
+Here a new life emerges from the watery world of the womb into the solar world of air.
 The body and soul come to life with its first breath.

-This creation dance between unity and duality, oneness and separation, wholeness and division has been interpreted as frightening or chaotic.
-In fact, it is essential for life to continue.
+This creation dance between unity and duality, oneness and separation, wholeness and division has also been interpreted as frightening and chaotic.
+Yet all of this is essential to life itself.

 The almond shape of a vesica piscis is known as a mandorla in Italian.
 It’s also symbolic of the human eye, which is seen as a mirror into the soul.